 How many vet schools invited you for an interview?

 The first two application cycles I didn’t get any interviews.
 In the third year, I only applied to UC Davis School of Veterinary Medicine and got an interview.
+The UC Davis acceptance rate is not known to be high.

 - Long sleeve front print pullover hoody jacket for vets, doctors, certified, licensed, or registered veterinarian techs, physicians working in veterinary medicine in clinics, hospitals, or vet school.